Laura Fortunato (academic): Education

 Fortunato completed a 5-year Laurea in biological sciences from the University of Padova in 2003, followed by graduate degrees (MRes and PhD) in anthropology from University College London (2004 and 2009).
 Between 2010 and 2013 she held an Omidyar Fellowship at the Santa Fe Institute.
 She joined the University of Oxford in 2013, as University Lecturer in Evolutionary Anthropology and Tutorial Fellow at Magdalen College.
 She is also an External Professor and a member of the Science Steering Committee at the Santa Fe Institute.

 Fortunato is a member of the steering group of the UK Reproducibility Network.

 Other areas of work include open research, especially the provision of training of related practices, and effective computing for research reproducibility utilizing free and open source software.
 She is a Director of the Software Freedom Conservancy.

+In September 2023 Fortunato was awarded a Title of Distinction of Professor of Evolutionary Anthropology, backdated to 2021, by the University of Oxford.